 Modern health care practices require a patient’s treatment to be provided by a team of health professionals.
 These health professionals share patient Personal Information as part of the process of providing treatment.
 This is managed while maintaining confidentiality and protecting the patient’s privacy in accordance with the law.
 Personal Information will only be disclosed to those health care professionals directly involved in a patient’s treatment.
 Icon may disclose Personal Information via electronic processes or standard or express post where relevant

-b) A patient’s General Practitioner or referring Medical Specialist
+b) Your General Practitioner or referring Medical Specialist

-Icon may send a discharge summary or letter to the referring medical practitioner, nominated practitioner and/or General Practitioner following consultation or treatment.
+Icon may send a discharge summary or letter to your referring medical practitioner, nominated practitioner and/or General Practitioner following consultation or treatment.
 This is intended to inform the referring practitioner of information that may be relevant to any ongoing care or treatment provided by them.
-Icon will confirm the most up to date details of a patient’s nominated General Practitioner at the time of consultation/treatment.
+Icon will confirm the most up to date details of your nominated General Practitioner at the time of consultation/treatment.

 c) Other health service providers